Aboriginal Peoples Survey (APS)

 - Population characteristics

 - Work, income and spending

 Data sources and methodology

-The APS selected its sample from reported answers to the 2011 National Household Survey (NHS) questionnaire.
-More precisely, the APS sample was selected from individuals who answered "Yes" to either one of the three NHS questions defining the identity population (questions 18, 20 and 21) or those who reported Aboriginal ancestry to question 17.
-Individuals with Aboriginal ancestry who did not report Aboriginal identity are defined as the "Aboriginal ancestry-only population".
-Although, in contrast to the 2006 APS, the ancestry-only population was not part of the 2012 APS target population, it was still sampled because it was noted that slightly less than one-third of the ancestry-only population based on the 2006 Census long form reported identity on the 2006 APS.
-Therefore, unlike the target population, the sampled population (or survey population) was composed of both the identity population and the Aboriginal ancestry-only population, which together form the "total Aboriginal population".
+The APS selected its sample from reported answers to the 2016 Census of Population long-form questionnaire.
+More precisely, the APS sample was selected from individuals who answered "Yes" to one of the three Census questions defining the identity population (questions 18, 20 and 21) or those who reported Aboriginal ancestry to question 17.
+Although not part of the 2017 APS target population, some individuals with Aboriginal ancestry who did not report Aboriginal identity were still sampled, since past survey experience indicates that nearly one-third of these individuals will report an Aboriginal identity on the APS.
+Therefore, unlike the target population, the sampled population (or survey population) was composed of both the identity population and the Aboriginal ancestry-only population.

-Qualitative testing of the survey questionnaire was carried out by Statistics Canada's Questionnaire Design Resource Centre (QDRC) with the help of First Nations people, Métis and Inuit across Canada.
+Qualitative testing of the survey questionnaire was carried out by Statistics Canada's Questionnaire Design Resource Centre (QDRC) with the help of First Nations people, Métis, and Inuit across Canada.
 Adjustments were made to question wording and flows based on those results.
 Question wording adheres as closely as possibly to questions established by the Harmonized Content Committee at Statistics Canada.
 This increases opportunities to compare responses between Statistics Canada surveys.